jshchnz/codemaxxing/README.md

 # codemaxxing

-The world's first artisanally handcrafted, enterprise-grade slop generation framework for maximizing your GitHub contribution graph. _Because quantity is quality._
+The world's first artisanally handcrafted, enterprise-grade slop generation CLI tool for maximizing your GitHub contribution graph. _Because quantity is quality._

 Why write meaningful code when you can write pure, unadulterated slop?